Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 Which was fine: They always came running up to Papa Army when they needed anything dirty done, anyway.
 But right now it hinted that she’d brought her A-game for designing this challenge, whatever it was.

 "Just FYI, I’m streaming this," she told them.
 "The Lads are round the TV right now, watching, and so are the folks over at Chiune Station.
-So, y’know...No pressure to represent."
+So, y’know...
+No pressure to represent."

 "What’ve you got for us?"
 Allison asked her.